Ankit099-01/Delta-demo/README.md

 # Delta-demo
-This is the demo of git &amp; GitHub class
+This is the demo of git &amp; GitHub class.